Equilibrium Data Mining and Data Abundance

 Date Written: October 13, 2020

-We analyze how information processing power and data abundance affect speculators' search for predictors.
-Speculators optimally search for a predictor whose signal-to-noise ratio exceeds an endogenous threshold.
-Greater computing power raises this threshold, and therefore price informativeness, because it reduces the cost of search.
-In contrast, data abundance can lower this threshold because (i) it intensifies competition among speculators, which reduces the benefit of finding a good predictor and (ii) it increases the total expected cost of finding a predictor.
+We analyze how computing power and data abundance affect speculators' search for predictors.
+In our model, speculators search for predictors through trials and optimally stop searching when they find a predictor with a signal-to-noise ratio larger than an endogenous threshold.
+Greater computing power raises this threshold, and therefore price informativeness, by reducing search costs.
+In contrast, data abundance can reduce this threshold because (i) it intensifies competition among speculators and (ii) it increases the average number of trials to find a predictor.
 In the former (latter) case, price informativeness increases (decreases) with data abundance.
-We present additional testable implications of these effects.
+We derive implications of these effects for the distribution of asset managers' skills and trading profits.

 Suggested Citation: Suggested Citation